The My Top Picks For Clean Eating At Aldi Post was originally published in May 2017 and updated in July 2020.

 Snacks: These foods aren’t necessarily clean but they are the lesser of two evils when it comes to snacking or indulgences.
 We get salsa, organic blue corn chips, vegetable chips, sweet potato chips, lightly salted Simply Nature popcorn, Go Raw trail mix, banana chips (unfortunately added sugars included), guacamole, hummus, Elevation fruit and nut bars (like Larabars) and then as a treat for Leyton we get yogurt covered raisins or occasionally Penguins or the peanut butter cracker sandwiches.

-What are your favorite clean eating at Aldi buys?
+What is your favorite clean eating at Aldi buys?